renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## gitNoVerify

 Controls when Renovate passes the `--no-verify` flag to `git`.
 The flag can be passed to `git commit` and/or `git push`.
-Please refer to the documentation for [git commit](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt---no-verify) and [git push](https://git-scm.com/docs/git-push#Documentation/git-push.txt---no-verify) to see exactly what this flag does.
+Read the documentation for [git commit --no-verify](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt---no-verify) and [git push --no-verify](https://git-scm.com/docs/git-push#Documentation/git-push.txt---no-verify) to learn exactly what each flag does.

 ## gitPrivateKey